 Knowle House Surgery

 Consultations with doctors are by appointment only.
 We request that you always try to book with your registered doctor in order to build a strong therapeutic relationship.
-Since Monday 13 May 2004 patients are able to book an appointment with their doctor up to one month in advance.
+Patients are able to book an appointment with their doctor up to one month in advance.

 In order to provide appointments to those who need them on the same day, there will be a duty doctor each day.
 The duty doctor will not be pre-booked and can provide same day assistance.